Focusing Your Laser Engraver Machine

-How to Select the Right Focus Lens?
+How to Select the Right Focus Lens for Your Laser Engraver

-The Thickness of Material: The rule of thumb guiding laser focusing states that the larger or thicker material, the larger the lens, spot size, and depth of focus.
-Consequently, it is evident that a thin material will require a small spot size and small lens.
+The rule of thumb guiding laser focusing states that the larger or thicker material, the larger the lens, spot size, and depth of focus.
+Consequently, it is evident that a thin material will require a small spot size and a small lens.
 Also, the lens will only be able to engrave small and fine details on the material.
 For fine detail and efficient cutting, the proper focused laser spot will be between .1 - .3 mm.
 This analysis is the opposite if you have thick materials.

 There is an “unfocused” method of engraving applied to create larger lettering on bulky materials, for example, 3" x 6" letters on a 3' x 4' piece of plywood.
 You can "unfocus" the laser spot and enlarge it to around 1mm-1.5mm.
 Always expect some trial and error when trying out a new engraving technique.